teneko/Teronis.DotNet/src/Nullable/README.md

 compiler will still use them for generating warnings, even though the target framework doesn't support these attributes by itself.

-This repository hosts the code for the ["Nullable" NuGet Package][NuGet Package] which, when referenced, adds support for these attributes.
+This repository hosts the code for the ["Teronis.Nullable" NuGet Package][NuGet Package] which, when referenced, adds support for these attributes.

 The code for these attributes is added **at compile time** and gets **built into the referencing project**.
-This means that the resulting project **does not have an explicit dependency** on the `Nullable` package, because the attributes are not distributed as a library.
+This means that the resulting project **does not have an explicit dependency** on the `Teronis.Nullable` package, because the attributes are not distributed as a library.

 Futhermore, the code only gets added to the project if the nullable attributes are not already